BA (Hons)

 Careers support

 You will have access to specialist career support advisors within the University who run employability and entrepreneurship programmes.
 With ongoing support throughout your degree from the teaching team, you will be able to identify potential career paths based on what you enjoy, learn and experience on the course.
-You will develop a professional network of contacts through industry placements, Postgraduate Learning Options Day, and Meet the Professionals, two events held during your degree that give you access and advice to future career options.
+You will develop a professional network of contacts through industry placements, Postgraduate Learning Options Day, and Meet the Professionals, two events held during your degree that give you bespoke access and advice to future career options.

 Industry partners